Shopify/sewing-kit-next/README.md

 **🚧 Currently under active development 🚧**

-Sewing Kit is a front-end toolchain that aims to facilitate common front-end tasks that are shared across various front-end projects.
-This repository is home to the next generation of sewing-kit related packages, whereas the previous generation lives in [Shopify/sewing-kit](https://github.com/shopify/sewing-kit).
+Loom (previously sewing-kit-next) is a front-end toolchain that aims to facilitate common front-end tasks that are shared across various front-end projects.
+This repository is home to the next generation of loom related packages, whereas the previous generation lives in [Shopify/sewing-kit](https://github.com/shopify/sewing-kit).

 ### ✨ Features